 Will lye, bleach or other chemicals at home dissolve tree roots?

-Lye, bleach and salt might seem like great, inexpensive ways to remove tree roots from a sewer line, but they have several drawbacks:
+Lye, bleach and salt might seem like great, inexpensive ways to remove tree roots from a sewer line, but they have major drawbacks:

 - They’re not effective.
 Homemade root killers can flow past the target or crystalize, adding to the clog.
 When they do reach the roots, they may also kill the tree itself and even nearby grass and plants.